hogstar21/Automatic-EBook-Screenshot-and-PDF-creator-tool/README.md

 **PART 3 - Now the program will make a .pdf if you want**

-The program will ask if you want to create a .PDF of the screenshots (in the order they were taken), what the .PDF file name should be, and also if you want to delete the folder with the screenshots.
+The program will ask if you want to create a .PDF of the screenshots (in the order they were taken), what the .PDF file name should be, and also, if you want to delete the folder with the screenshots.